Mandy is a mom of four and a longtime volleyball enthusiast and coach. Mandy's other interests include parenting

 III.
 Conclusion (Paragraph 5) - Reiterate what you have just expressed in the body, then bring it back to the attention grabber in the introduction.

-Thanks to writing at Hub Pages I have gotten familiar with what word counts look like, so I knew I had to be concise.
+Thanks to writing online articles, I have gotten familiar with what word counts look like, so I knew I had to be concise.
 Otherwise, I probably would have gone way over with my word count.
 Each of my paragraphs was 4-5 sentences long.

 In the end, my essay was 762 words.
 Because of this short length, I didn't feel that I had given them my best writing, but what I did write was coherent, to the point, and easy to follow.
 I think that is what they look for more than content.
 There is a LOT of paper writing in college and I think they just want to know if you can write coherently.

 I found the Essay Section of the WGU Readiness assessment to be the most difficult section because it was time consuming and frustrating due to the limitations imposed.